 The second time I got on stage; it was nerve-wracking.
 They called my name, I walked up to the stage and I was looking to an audience that was looking at me for entertainment.

 Losing focus, and over worrying, I forgot what I was going to say.
 I could barely breathe and/or speak.
 As soon as I got on stage I forgot what I was going to say.
 After I was done, I felt embarrassed.
 Then the next day I felt nothing.
 I was done.
 I was terrified of speaking for 5 minutes, then the anxiety disappeared.

 I came a long way, and the thing that helped me the most is remembering that it fear is only temporary.

 Ever heard of the law of the 10’s?
-No?
-Probably because I just made it up.
-The first time we do something is the toughest.
+It’s expected to struggle much more during early attemps for most activities.
 We can not predict things in advance.
-After multiplying the number of times by 10, we feel much more comfortable.
-For example, if you were driving.
+After multiplying the number of attempts by 10 we reach another tier of comfortability.
+For example, if you were learning how to drive.

 |1st time||I feel extremely nervous, heart pounding.
 Not confident in driving skills, will only stay on the sidewalk.|

 |10th time||Still very nervous, slightly easier to focus.
 Comfortable on side streets.|